The scope of the LBNF-DUNE project approaches the preposterous.

 Collisions between matter and anti-matter particles result in grand energy-releasing events of mutual annihilation.
 If the quantities of matter and antimatter were equal, as predicted by CP symmetry, stuff would bang into antistuff until nothing was left.

-There is some antimatter out there, produced by particle collisions and other high-energy acts of nature, but as Kordosky says, “Apparently nature has placed its thumb on the matter-antimatter scale.”
+There is some antimatter out there, produced by particle collisions and other high-energy cosmic acts, but as Kordosky says, “Apparently nature has placed its thumb on the matter-antimatter scale.”

 He added that the Standard Model provides for that thumb: A pair of physical constants, CP phases, could violate the matter-antimatter symmetry.
 The main purpose of the LBNF-DUNE experiment is a search for that symmetry-violating thumb —known as CP violation.